Skip to content

 • GraphQL:

-• CLI: Add --custom-signer option to iota client commands, allowing users to override the default signer address when creating transactions.
+• CLI: Add --sender option to iota client call and iota client ptb commands, allowing users to override the default sender address when creating transactions.
 This enables compatibility with multisig workflows that require specifying a custom sender.

 • Rust SDK: